danyapradeep93/danya/_pages/about.md

   - /about.html
 ---

-My name is Danya Pradeep and I am a first year Ph.D Student in Electrical and Computer Engineering at University of Arizona.
-My advisor is Professor Jeffrey Rodriguez.
+My name is Danya Pradeep Kumar and I am a Ph.D Student in Biomedical Engineering at University of Arizona.
+My advisors are Dr Nima Toosizadeh and Dr Kaveh Laksari.

 ## My research interests